sanketkhandekar/coronavirustracker/README.md

 The project uses SpringBoot, Thymeleaf and bootstrap css to present the data.

-Inspiration from Reference - tutorial by java brains for this (https://www.youtube.com/watch?v=8hjNG9GZGnQ&t=116s)
+Inspiration from  tutorial by java brains for this (https://www.youtube.com/watch?v=8hjNG9GZGnQ&t=116s)